sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 The train_model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+###Model Architecture

 ####1.
 An appropriate model architecture has been employed

-[//]: # My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+[//]: # (My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24) )
-[//]: # The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+[//]: # (The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18). )

 My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 3 and 128 (models.py) The model includes ELU layers to introduce nonlinearity which make transition between angles smoother, as the activation function is continuous.